The Short Story Collection is out on Amazon. You can read three of these stories below.

 He felt himself being part of something bigger than him.
 Being part of the Sioux tribes and of the pioneers’ caravans, the cowboys’ journeys and the small villagers living the hardship of life, there, in the midst of it all.
 In the midst of eternity.

-He took another deep breath in and when the sun finally fell on his face; he felt happy.
+He took another deep breath in and, when the sun finally fell on his face; he felt happy.

-An Oxford Story – Creative Writing Course story
+One Oxford Story – Creative Writing Course story

 His stomach growls, and he realises it’s been a while since his last meal.
 And the sun is already getting low.
-Its warm light caresses the crenellated turrets of the College and the ancient stone blushes under it, like an old lady with a new suitor.
+Its warm light caresses the crenelated turrets of the College and the ancient stone blushes under it, like an old lady with a new suitor.

-Another group comes from Radcliffe Camera, eyeing his table, but he does not acknowledge their presence so he won’t be forced to share the crowded corner.
+Another group comes from Radcliffe Camera, eyeing his table, but he does not acknowledge their presence so he won’t be forced to share the already too crowded corner.
 He is not happier when the young people sit on the grass, their faces turned to the spring sun, chatting and ignoring the freckles that threaten to appear on their too pale faces.

-He pulls his pipe out of the pocket and fiddles with the tobacco for a while, thinking about his own piece meant for the first page.
+He pulls his pipe out of the pocket and fiddles with tobacco for a while, thinking about his own piece meant for the first page.

 His will to write and his lovely muse disappeared anyway at the first glimpse of the blue sky that morning.
-Not that he had any the day before when the floodgates were wide open.
+Not that he had any the day before, when the floodgates were wide open.

 After over two weeks of research and documenting in the forgotten archives of the Bodleian, he barely has half of the article penned down.
 None of his previous articles took so long and wonders if he used all his words in the short stories he is writing for the Secret Literary Society.
-Oh, those silly things are coming to him all day and night long, without pause.
+Oh, those silly things are coming to him all day and night, without pause.

-Gathering his papers, he pushes the glasses on top of the nose and gets up.
+Gathering his papers, he pushes the glasses on top of his nose and gets up.
 He can see the faces of the people sitting on the grass lighting up, as he passes them by.
 He leans over and says with the heaviest accent he can muster:

 “Order some scones.
 They are bloody amazing today!”

-As he makes his way around Radcliff, passes through the Tower of the Five Orders and soon he finds himself inside the Bodleian, at his favourite desk surrounded by archives of the Founders of the College.
+As he makes his way around Radcliffe, passes through the Tower of the Five Orders and soon he finds himself inside the Bodleian, at his favourite desk surrounded by archives of the Founders of the College.
 Marco immerses himself in work for another couple of hours before he gives up all hopes to finish by midnight.

 The library is almost deserted at that time of the night, and when he closes the registry it echoes.
 His phone vibrates, and he takes it to the window to get more signal.
-The walls of the Bodleian were not built to allow the enemies of the books in, be it even in digital form.
+The walls of the Bodleian are not built to allow the enemies of the books in, be it even in digital form.